Case Study: Difficult Transitions

-…would be unable to deliver on 20% of the kits they were planning to introduce into the market!
-This is where the story takes an interesting turn.
+…would be unable to deliver on 20% of the kits they were planning to introduce into the market, but this is where the story takes an interesting turn.

-BPI Labs has created many hand washes and had some hand wash material in stock.
-After quickly qualifying the material, supplying a sample for approval, and receiving packaging for the job, BPI had the job filled, packaged, and delivered in under 2 weeks.
-BPI’s client was delighted with the response and was able to make a full introduction into the market on time.
+The product our customer had been shorted was a hand wash.
+Our client’s marketing department, after hearing about the conversation with BPI Labs, called our company president back and asked if BPI could quickly make up their 20% shortfall.
+Because BPI Labs has created many hand washes, we so happened to have some hand wash material in stock.
+After quickly qualifying the material, overnight shipping a sample for their approval, and receiving packaging for their job, BPI filled, packaged, and delivered in under 2 weeks.
+BPI Labs’ client was delighted with the response and was able to make a full, on-time introduction into the market.

-Not long after this episode, BPI’s client decided to source all production of the kit items to BPI, and the client requested that BPI duplicate all the formulas for the kit.
-BPI was able to complete duplication work on 3 of the 4 items easily but recommended that the client seek to purchase the formula from their current supplier in order to maintain a continuous user experience with the fourth product.
+Not long after this episode, BPI’s client decided to move all of their production of their kit items to BPI Labs.
+They requested that BPI duplicate all the formulas for the kit.
+BPI was able to complete duplication work on 3 of the 4 items easily, but we recommended that the client seek to purchase the fourth formula from their current supplier in order to maintain a continuous user experience with the product.

 Here are some related guides and posts that you might enjoy next.

 A customer with a failing manufacturing relationship, stock outages, and a life threatening illness comes to BPI for help.Read More

 BPI Labs creates a superior formulation that out competes cheap foreign sourced product in both price and efficacy.Read More